Yusuf-Software/Flight-Booking-System/README.md

 4. Extend hold duration for agencies’ bookings on request.

 ### 5. Agency Admin
-1. Manage and Manage their Sales Persons’ bookings.
+1. See their Sales Persons’ bookings.
 2. Manage and see their transactions.
 3. Ask for adding balance to their wallet.
 4. Add/Remove Sales Persons accounts belonging to the agency.

 ### 6. Agency Sales Person
-1. Can search for tickets as described in Customer Section.
+1. Can search for tickets as described in Customer Section, with having an amount of commission for particular itineraries.
 2. Hold tickets for a period of time, and then buy or cancel the PNR.
 3. See and manage their bookings.
 4. Ask to extend hold duration.